How do I apply?

 When will I be notified of my acceptance/rejection by the programs?

-For applicants who submitted completed applications by the January 2019 deadline, letters of acceptance or rejection will begin to be mailed out in April 2019.
+For applicants who submitted completed applications to programs with a January deadline, letters of acceptance or rejection will begin to be mailed by late March.

 Every effort will be made to ensure that all applicants will have received an answer by June 30.